AJVicens/command-line-for-reporters/README.md

 Let's get out of our `QuickTest` directory with `cd ..`.
 Now let's remove that folder with the `rmdir` command.
 So enter `rmdir Qui[tab complete].`

 That was just a quick example to show how we can create directories, files, files within directories, and then remove them.

-  #### Command line tools I use almost every day

-The beautiful thing about the command line is the plethora of tools out there that can make your life much easier. ***These require installation***, but typically that's not that hard.
-Here are a few I use all the time:

-`youtube-dl`: This handy little guy will allow you to rip videos from YouTube and a whole host of other streaming sites.
-[Go check them out](https://rg3.github.io/youtube-dl/).

-`ffmpeg`: There's another tool out there called `ffmpeg` that can work wonders with audio and video (streaming or at rest).
-I've only just scratched the surface with it and it's already streamlined my workflow.
-[Try it](https://ffmpeg.org/).

-`csvkit`: This is an amazing Python-based tool to help you work with CSV files on the command line.
-Written by [Chris Groskopf](https://twitter.com/onyxfish), CSVKit is a great way to get a handle on the data you have in a given spreadsheet, clean it up a bit, and get your story jumpstarted.
-I use this all the time and recommend it so highly that I think we'll run through a quick tutorial.
-Keep in mind that Chris writes extensive documentation for all of his tools, so please do head over to the [tutorial he's written](https://csvkit.readthedocs.io/en/1.0.1/).
-I'll provide an incredibly abridged version below:

 #### Let's jump in to CSVKit.
 For my quick tutorial we'll be using crime data from the city of Pittsburgh.
 The file we'll start with is called [ire_18.csv](https://github.com/AJVicens/favcommandlinetools/blob/master/nicar17_unix.csv).
 To get the raw data, click on the file name in the main repo, click `Raw` to get the raw data, and then save-as with whatever file name you want in the `.csv` format.